 Since the 1960s, at the latest, the function of the book in the field of fine art – previously thought of as an accompanying catalogue or documentation to an exhibition – has changed.
 Pioneers such as “The Xerox Book” (1968) went beyond pure documentation, beyond the current understanding of the exhibition space, and expanded the concept of art.
 The book was thus able to establish itself as a portable and ephemeral exhibition space with its own narrative possibilities.
 Participating artists are Carl Andre, Robert Barry, Douglas Huebler, Joseph Kosuth, Sol LeWitt, Robert Morris, and Lawrence Weiner.

 The book – as an analog medium – is in a constant state of upheaval.
 Recently, electronic media have changed the book landscape, raised new questions about publication, and fundamentally questioned the necessity of printing.
 Questions about the urgency of an exhibition space in relation to the digitality (immateriality) of contemporary artistic positions are also constantly being explored anew.
 The printed book not only attempts to counter the fast pace (of the Internet) with its analogy, but also emphasizes tendencies towards increasingly ephemeral curatorial practices.
 At the same time, the art book moves away from the mass medium to an auratic object – often in smaller editions.

-My books provide an opportunity for curatorial practice to take on new forms and for the book no longer to be “merely” thought of as a container of information.
+Spheres Projects provides an opportunity for curatorial practice to take on new forms and for the book no longer to be “merely” thought of as a container of information.
 Curating, which is traditionally linked to a museum context, should expand into new spheres.
 In addition, the still untapped potential of the “outdated” book printing is also evident.

 – Bath Spa University (Bath/UK)